Last updated: 08 Feb, 2023 01:06pm

 Carterton District Council works with the Wellington Region Emergency Management Office (WREMO) and the Wairarapa Emergency Operations Centre (EOC) to prepare for, respond to, and recover from a natural disaster or emergency.

-And as we have seen in Christchurch and other recent disasters around the world, the community also has an important role to play.
+And as we have seen in Auckland’s 2023 floods, the Christchurch earthquakes, and other recent disasters around the world, the community also has an important role to play.

 Being prepared personally, and as a community, builds connections and resilience, and enables the community to respond and recover better.